austinmill/Coherent-Communication/README.md

 # Coherent-Communication
 This a sample for coherent optical communication based on Python 3.8, that supports QPSK, 8QAM, 16QAM, SP-16QAM, 32-SP-QAM and 128-SP-QAM signal generation, fiber transmission and receiption.
+The semi non-ideal models of ADC nad DAC are included.

 Download all 4 .py files and placed them in the same folder, run the main.py file, a SP-16QAM will be demonstrated.